afox00001/HL7/README.md

 # HL7 Converter
-This convert HL7 files to either XML or JSON files.
+This converts HL7 files to either XML or JSON files.
 There is also a module for converting XML files to JSON.
 NOTE the CLI scripts have to be ran in the same directory as the "HL7 Parser" package is located.
 # HL7Parse Library
 The HL7Parse Library consists of 6 main functions: